kenmanga666/Taskmanager/README.md

 > **The Makefile doesn't work for now (json import problems)**

 - For now, you can run the application by running the `mainPage.java` file.
 (I'm working on fixing the Makefile)

+## Start of the Application / Main Menu
+At the start of the application, you will be prompted to the main page where you'll be able to choose between the following options:
+- Add a Category of tasks.
+- Remove a Category of tasks.

+> [!NOTE]
+> The categories are the different types of tasks you want to manage (e.g. Work, Personal, School, etc.)
+> You can add as many categories as you want.
+> When you remove a category, all the tasks in the category will be deleted (if there are any), and the category will be removed from the list of categories (you'll be prompted to confirm the deletion of the category).

+- Open the Task Manager of the category of task you want to manage.
+- Open the "Speedy Task Manager" (named "Speedy Manager)

+> [!TIP]
+> Go see the "Features inside the Task Manager" section to see what you can do inside the Task Manager.

+- Exit the Task Manager.

 ## Features inside the Task Manager